100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

     }
 ```

-The last `location /django_static/` serves static files from Django application (created with `collectstatic` command):
+The last `location /django_static/` serves static files from the Django application (created with `collectstatic` command):

 ```nginx
     location /django_static/ {